sihyun-yu/Ogogada/Reports/DP4/ogogada.md

 > How can we know the correct answer for each stage?
 It will be better with correct instructions which helps users doing his own.

-We can check the basic order with given goal at the history list, and the purpose of the real game is to get familiar with more complicated situation compared to showing history.
+We can check the basic order with given goal at the History List, and the purpose of the real game is to get familiar with more complicated situation compared to showing history.
 Therefroe, our decision is not to show the answer for the real stage since the purpose of the real stage is get used to POS without real answer.